browserengineering/book/book/invalidation.md

 browser engineers, that creates a whole bunch of complexity.
 But think about the web as a whole---it involves not just browser engineers, but web developers and users as well.
-Implementing complex invalidation algorithms in the browser lets web developers make more interesting applications and gives users a better, more responsive web; it's part of the value that we as browser engineers provide.
+Implementing complex invalidation algorithms in the browser lets web developers focus on making more interesting applications and gives users a better, more responsive web; it's part of the value that we as browser engineers provide.
 The declarative web makes it possible for the invalidation algorithms to be written once and then automatically benefit everyone else who uses the web.
 :::